Doctor of Musical Arts Degrees

 Third Exam Procedures

 At the conclusion of all doctoral points needed for the D.M.A. degree and contingent upon successful completion of the Second Exam, members of the student’s D.M.A.
 Committee will reconvene for a two-hour oral defense of the work done during candidacy for the degree.
 In the case of areas that require dissertations, the dissertation defense acts as the Third Exam.
-For all other areas, the Third Exam is expected to consist of questions synthesizing the student’s work in all areas of study in their doctoral documents and/or performances.
+For all other areas, the Third Exam consists of a presentation by the candidate over the doctoral points completed, followed by a period of questions synthesizing the student’s work in all areas of study in their doctoral documents and/or performances.
 The Committee Chair will schedule the Third Exam, which may be postponed at the Chair’s discretion.
 The Third Exam is the last step in the conferral of D.M.A degrees.

 DMA Research / Artistic Applications